kseniaspasoevich/Frontend-Development-Course/README.md

 # Frontend-Development-Course
-The following projects have been completed during the Frontend development course.
+The following projects have been completed during the Frontend development course: https://hyperskill.org/tracks/5.